TuxVinyards/qqX/README.md

 - And finally some control over boot management and being able to select whether we boot from the virtual hard drive or from the ISO.
 Very useful for partition management and disk maintenance.

 - You can now organize folders by various categories.
 The _same_ machine can now be listed in two or three folders at once.
 All by the magic of 'symbolic links'.
-Expect a wiki page shortly to explain in full detail.
+See the wiki page for [details](https://github.com/TuxVinyards/qqX/wiki/Folders-and-Organisation)

 - The ability to download any given Linux ISO and install it, has had a make over as well.

 - This release has had extra extensive testing, ranging from the slickness of 'Garuda Dr460nized' to the lightness of LXQT

-- FreeBird is default and based on quickemu @ Aug 4.
-FreeSpirit has had initial testing and looks good.
-This is based on Aug 29.
+- FreeBird is default and based on quickemu @ Aug 4 whilst FreeSpirit is based on [Aug 29](https://github.com/TuxVinyards/quickemu/tree/freespirit-29-aug-2024) and @ Sept 6 continues to be solid.

 - Users still on version 1.8.04 and previous should download the latest release directly.
 For others, there was a fix in place a while back for the github changes behind the wget 302 / SHA error.
 So, use the installer/updater ....

 - The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

-- The 'dev' [branch](https://github.com/TuxVinyards/qqX/branches) may be newer and may have the very latest tweaks and bug fixes too.
-Branches with a single third number element of '0' are auto designated as beta when loaded.

 - 1.10.01.02 is now available as a micro-point release with fixes for a shared drive creation glitch and a theoretical quickget no-editions array message.